khchenTW/khchen-academic/content/authors/admin/_index.md

 ---
 <!--StartFragment-->

-Dr.-Ing.
-Kuan-Hsun Chen is a tenured assistant professor at the Chair of Computer Architecture and Embedded Systems (CAES) for the University of Twente in the Netherlands.
+I am a tenured assistant professor in the Computer Architecture and Embedded Systems (CAES) group at the University of Twente (NL).
+Currently, I serve as an Associate Editor for [the AIMS Applied Computing and Intelligence journal] (https://aimspress.com/journal/aci) and Guest Editor for [ACM Transaction on Cyber-Physcial Systems](https://dl.acm.org/journal/tcps) and [the Journal of Signal Processing Systems](https://www.springer.com/journal/11265).

-From Aug.
-2019 to Aug.
-2021, he was a Postdoc at Design and Automation for Embedded Systems (DAES) group, at TU Dort­mund Uni­ver­sity (TUDo), in Germany.
-He earned his Ph.D. degree (05.2019) in Computer Science (Dr.-Ing.) from TU Dortmund University, Germany with distinction (summa cum laude).
-He earned his master’s degree in Computer Science (2013) and his bachelor's degree from the faculty of the Interdisciplinary Program of Humanities and Social Sciences (2011) at National Tsing Hua Uni­ver­sity in Taiwan.

-Dr. Chen currently serves as Associate Editor for the AIMS Applied Computing and Intelligence journal and Guest Editor for the Journal of Signal Processing Systems.
-He has published 40+ scientific works in top peer-reviewed journals (e.g., TC and TECS) and international conferences (e.g., EMSOFT, RTSS, RTAS, DAC, LCTES).
-He is also a Technical Program Committee (TPC) member for many international conferences and a reviewer for many peer-reviewed journals and conferences in computer science.

-Dr. Chen is one founder of the Dutch Real-Time System Community,  funded by 4TU.NIRICT in 2022.
-He also holds one best student paper award at RTCSA’18, one best paper nomination at DATE’21, and one dissertation award at TU Dortmund University in 2019.
-Moreover, he was granted by the German Academic Exchange Service (DAAD) one exchange project and by the Japan Society for the Promotion of Science (JSPS) a postdoctoral fellowship in 2021.
-He has been a volunteer mentor in ESA Summer of Code in Space (2017) and Google Summer of Code since 2016 for open-source development on a popular real-time operating system, RTEMS.
+My research interest is very broad, from algorithm design down to compilation.
+Particularly, I like to explore architecture-aware software automation and bridge the gap between theory and practice in real-time system software.
+Since 2016 I am also a mentor in Google Summer of Code for RTEMS.
+In case you are interested in the development of open-source RTOS, feel free to contact me.

 <!--EndFragment-->